 If you could change anything from the past, what would you do differently?

-What soft & hard skills have been most helpful in helping you succeed in the DeFi ?
+What soft & hard skills have been most helpful in helping you succeed to become a writer in these topics?

 How DeFi and blockchain have changed your life?